nstephenh/pycomic/README.md

   These definiton files support comments.
 Any line that starts with # wil not be processed.

-  Here is an example definition file
+  Here is an example definition file:

     comicname El Goonish Shive